 The San Francisco Estuary Partnership (SFEP) is leading implementation of the San Pablo Avenue Green Stormwater Spine Project (Project).
 The demonstration Project will implement green infrastructure such as permeable walkway surfaces, bioretention, and flow-through planters at select sites along San Pablo Avenue within El Cerrito, as well as, Oakland, Emeryville, Berkeley, Albany, Richmond, and San Pablo.
 This project builds off a similar partnership between the City and SFEP to complete the San Pablo Avenue Rain Gardens Project in 2010.
 Beginning in 2012, City staff worked with SFEP to evaluate potential locations for the Project within El Cerrito.

 SFEP completed the bid process and issued Notices of Award to Ghilotti Bros, Inc. of San Rafael in 2016.
 The construction started at the Oakland and Richmond sites began in late 2016.
-Construction in El Cerrito is anticipated to start in February 2017.
+Construction in El Cerrito pending resolution of utility conflicts.